huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_provider.md

 * `description` - (Optional, String) Specifies the description of the identity provider.

-* `metadata` - (Optional, String) Specifies the metadata of the IdP(Identity Provider) server.
+* `metadata` - (Optional, String) Specifies the metadata of the IDP(Identity Provider) server.
-  To obtain the metadata file of your enterprise IdP, contact the enterprise administrator.
+  To obtain the metadata file of your enterprise IDP, contact the enterprise administrator.
   This field is used to import a metadata file to IAM to implement federated identity authentication.
   This field is required only if the protocol is set to *saml*.
+  The maximum length is 30,000 characters and it stores in the state with SHA1 algorithm.

 -> **NOTE:**
 The metadata file specifies API addresses and certificate information in compliance with the SAML 2.0 standard.